placeforyiming/placeforyiming.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical and Computer Engineering, Worcester Polytechnic Institute, 2021 (expected)
+* Ph.D in Electrical and Computer Engineering, Worcester Polytechnic Institute, 2021
 * M.S. in Systems Science, Beijing Normal University, 2016
 * B.S. in Physics, Lanzhou University, 2014

 Publications
 ======
    * [1] **Zhao, Yiming**, Xiao Zhang, and Xinming Huang.
 "A Divide-and-Merge Point Cloud Clustering Algorithm for LiDAR Panoptic Segmentation."
-(Submitted) 2022 IEEE International Conference on Robotics and Automation (ICRA) 2022.
+In 2022 IEEE International Conference on Robotics and Automation (ICRA) 2022.
    * [2] **Zhao, Yiming**, Xiao Zhang, and Xinming Huang.
 "A Technical Survey and Evaluation of Traditional Point Cloud Clustering Methods for LiDAR Panoptic Segmentation."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV), 1st Workshop on Traditional Computer Vision in the Age of Deep Learning (TradiCV) (2021).
    * [3] **Zhao, Yiming**, Mahdi Elhousini, Ziming Zhang, and Xinming Huang.
-"Distance Transform Neural Network for LiDAR Depth Completion." under revision for IEEE Trans.
-Neural Network and Learning Systems (TNNLS)
+"Distance Transform Neural Network for LiDAR Depth Completion."
+IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
    * [4] **Zhao, Yiming**, Lin Bai, and Xinming Huang.
 "FIDNet: LiDAR Point Cloud Semantic Segmentation with Fully Interpolation Decoding."
 In 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
    * [5] **Zhao, Yiming**, Xinming Huang, and Ziming Zhang.
 "Deep Lucas-Kanade Homography for Multimodal Image Alignment."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), pp. 15950-15959.
 2021.
    * [6] **Zhao, Yiming**, Lin Bai, Ziming Zhang, and Xinming Huang.
 "A Surface Geometry Model for LiDAR Depth Completion."
 IEEE Robotics and Automation Letters 6 (RAL), no. 3 (2021): 4457-4464.